 Who grants accreditation to a surgical facility?

-Below we’ve outlined 4 of the major national accrediting bodies in the U.S. that you will likely come across as you research board certified cosmetic surgeons in your area.
+Below we’ve outlined the major national accrediting bodies in the U.S. that you will likely come across as you research board certified cosmetic surgeons in your area.
 All independently verify that a surgical facility is safe, surgery is performed by qualified medical professionals, and that the facility is equipped to handle emergency situations.
 Keep in mind that this is a partial list; there are several highly reputable accrediting bodies that operate on a state or regional level that require similar standards for accreditation (as a rule of thumb, an accrediting body that is approved by the state medical board where a surgeon operates can be considered acceptable):

 Accreditation Association for Ambulatory Health Care (AAAHC)

 Formed in 1979, AAAHC is a private organization that oversees patient care and safety standards at ambulatory surgical centers, community health centers, medical group practices, military health care facilities, and more.
 Currently, approximately 5000 facilities nationwide are AAAHC accredited.
 Learn more about AAAHC accreditation»

 The Joint Commission (TJC)